 From the outside, number 30 East Drive in Pontefract looks like any other house on the street.
 It is a modest 3-bedroom semi-detached council house circa the 1950s.
 However, it has a sinister side hiding within.

-From the outside, number 30 East Drive in Pontefract looks like any other house on the street.
-It is a modest 3-bedroom semi-detached council house circa the 1950s.
-However, it has a sinister side hiding within.
-This house is the domain of a somewhat malevolent entity who has come to be known affectionately as ‘Fred’ or sometimes ‘The Black Monk’.
-He is believed to be the most violent poltergeist in Europe and he has been making his presence known for more than fifty years!
+This house is the domain of a somewhat evil entity who has come to be known affectionately as ‘Fred’ or sometimes ‘The Black Monk’ or the Pontefract poltergeist.
+He is believed to be the most violent poltergeist in Europe, and he has been making his presence known for more than fifty years!

 The History of East Drive

 There seems to be more than one entity residing in 30 East Drive as well.
-Aside from Fred, there is also said to be a young girl, a boy and an elemental spirit.
+Aside from Fred, there is also a young girl, a boy and an elemental spirit.
 Some have speculated that the elemental spirit is controlling the other spirits in the house.

 East Drive Today